anonymous2738/Heteroscedastic_AddiVortes/README.md

 `e_stat` - If plot_qq is TRUE, then will give the e-statistic.

-Real Datasets
+Car Datasets
 -----------------------------

-To import the real-world benchmark datasets used in the paper in Rstudio one can run the following code:
+To import the car dataset used in the paper and run Heteroscedastic AddiVortes in Rstudio one can run the following code:

 ```r
 # Load necessary library if you haven't already